The Tax Cuts and Jobs Act

 How does immediate expensing affect models?

-Because the Act allows the immediate expensing of all capital equipment, including used equipment, if you buy a company and make a Section 338(h)(10) election, where you make a deemed purchase of assets, you could be looking at a significant immediate tax deduction.
-This means that the asset versus stock transaction structure deserves a new level of consideration.
+Because the TCJA allows the immediate expensing of all capital equipment, including used equipment, if you buy a company and make a Section 338(h)(10) election, where you make a deemed purchase of assets, you could be looking at a significant immediate tax deduction.
+This means that the asset-versus-stock transaction structure deserves a new level of consideration.
 It also means that, when considering the purchase price allocated to fixed assets as part of your modeling, you should no longer just assume that book value is sufficient.
 It’s worth taking a closer look.

 Interest expense limitations could play a larger role for one company while the expensing of capital expenses could result in a larger role for another.

-While the significant reduction in tax rates will affect valuations, private equity funds must remember to examine all of the underlying inputs into their valuation models to capture all of the nuances driven by the Act.
+While the significant reduction in tax rates will affect valuations, private company PE fund managers must remember to examine all of the underlying inputs into their valuation models to capture all of the nuances driven by the TCJA.
 Not all industries, or all companies within an industry, will be affected the same way.
 For example, interest expense limitations could play a larger role for one company while the expensing of capital expenses could result in a larger role for another.

-With that caveat, here’s how the Act could affect some common valuation methods and issues.
+With that caveat, here’s how the new rules could affect some common valuation methods and issues.

 It’s obvious that the significant reduction in tax rates will affect valuations, but every company’s tax situation is unique — you need to consider the company’s overall effective tax rate, not just the effect of the Act.
-Also, comparable transactions completed prior to the Act are going to be less relevant as their values would be based, in part, on outdated tax information.
-To the extent you rely on transactions that predate the Act, you will have to adjust their values accordingly.
+Also, comparable transactions completed prior to the TCJA are going to be less relevant as their values would be based, in part, on outdated tax information.
+To the extent you rely on transactions that predate it, you will have to adjust their values accordingly.

 Cost of debt